ryandinwiddie/CCW0764_Lab_Guide/Guidebook.md

 1. Click Execute Now

-### Dashabord Review
+### Dashboard Review
 1. Navigate to Performance Analytics > Dashboards

 1. Click on All

-1. Find the HR Manager dashbaord and review the indicators
+1. Find the HR Manager dashboard and review the indicators

-1. Find the HR Agent dashbaord and review the indicators
+1. Find the HR Agent dashboard and review the indicators

-### Create a New Dashabord
+### Create a New Dashboard

 1. Click New

 1. Set the Name to **HR and Complaint Tracking**

 1. Leave the other values as baseline

 # Part 3
 ## Building new Indicators in HR Scope